GabeScott/standard-works-vault/General Conference/1977 April - Come, Know the Lord Jesus.md

 Adam and Eve made all things known to their seed so they might believe in Christ, repent of their sins, be baptized, receive the gift of the Holy Ghost, and work the works of righteousness.

 Christ and his laws were revealed to all the holy prophets.
-As Peter said, “To him give all the prophets witness, that through his name whosoever believeth in him shall receive remission of sins.”
-(Acts 10:43.)
+As Peter said, “To him give all the prophets witness, that through his name whosoever believeth in him shall receive remission of sins.” ([[Acts 10.43|Acts 10:43]].)

 He was the God of Abraham, Isaac, and Jacob, the God of Israel, the Holy One, the Lord Omnipotent.
 He was the promised Messiah, the Savior and Redeemer, the Son of David; and at the appointed time he was born of a virgin in Bethlehem of Judea, according to the promises.